 |Bloatware||None.||Minimum or none.||Minimum or none.|

 Android One is the best fitted and most recommended devices for enterprise use.
 Entry-level devices from Android Go is also a viable option for small and medium business owners.
 Stock Android is a bit costlier option when compared to other alternatives.
-The prolonged reign of Android might contribute more towards dedicated Enterprise Friendly devices.
+The prolonged reign of Android might contribute more to dedicated Enterprise Friendly devices.

-Google has now taken the liberty of validating devices’ enterprise worthiness, thus reducing the corporate managers burden in selecting the best device that aligns with their expectations and potential budget.
-Through more integrations, AER might outweigh other device management platforms and earn the complete monopoly over the Enterprise Device Management.
+Google has now taken the liberty of validating devices’ enterprise worthiness, thus reducing the corporate manager’s burden in selecting the best device that aligns with their expectations and potential budget.
+Through more integrations, AER might outweigh other device management platforms and earn a complete monopoly over the Enterprise Device Management.
 Samsung and Apple should soon come with a millennial solution to counter this Google-Android surge or else it is going to be pretty damn difficult to deal with!